 Police Procedural, featuring Martin Milner as Officer Peter J. Malloy and Kent McCord as Officer James A. Reed, two Los Angeles cops partnered in a patrol car with the call sign "Adam-12".
 Produced by Jack Webb of Dragnet fame (and arguably a Spiritual Successor to that show), Adam-12 was scrupulously accurate about police procedures of the period, to the point that several episodes were used in police academies as instructional films.
 The sense of realism was aided by casting actual LAPD dispatcher Shaaron Claridge as the unseen voice whose frequent calls of "One Adam Twelve!
 One Adam Twelve!" were virtually emblematic of the show.The series ran 174 episodes on NBC between 1968 and 1975, accompanied by a comic book adaptation from Gold Key.
 There was a failed In Name OnlyRevival in 1990-91 (not to be confused with the 1989 TV movie Nashville Beat, a Spiritual Successor starring Milner and McCord as former partners now working in Tennessee).The entire series has been released on DVD, and the first four seasons can currently be enjoyed on Hulu, assuming one is in the United States.
-As of May 2013, the show (along with the 60s/70s Dragnet) airs weekday afternoons on digital subchannel network MeTV.
+As of May 2013, the show (along with the 60s/70s Dragnet) airs weekday afternoons and late night on digital subchannel network MeTV.

 The Alleged Car: Malloy and Reed are assigned "The Beast," a patrol car only 300 miles away from its mandatory retirement, in the episode of the same title.
 It's so awful, Malloy even "lets" Reed drive for one of only a handful of times during the course of the series.